Superrehtard/old_diaspora_wiki/Grassroots-Projects.md

-This is a list of projects that members of our grassroots community are working on.
+This is a list of projects that members of the Diaspora grassroots community are working on.
+They are all great ways to help out and get involved with Diaspora.
 Please let us know if there are any projects that should also be listed here, other projects we should work on, or any questions/feedback you may have.

-##Simple ways to help out
+##Simple ways everyone can help

 **Support Hashtags**
 Help respond to users' posts to #question, #bug, and #feature tags on Diaspora.